 Especially if you’re an online store selling products or services.

-Or if you’re accepting payments and ask users to submit other personal info using forms on your site.
+Or if you ask users to submit personal info using forms on your blog.

 Google Search Console is a valuable free tool that you should use